 Strategic Impact: Why the “No Zip Code” Model is the Future of Hunger Relief

-In the world of philanthropy, donors often look for efficiency, scale, and a clear return on investment.
 At Community Food Bank, one of our most significant operational advantages is also our most misunderstood.
 It is our “No Zip Code” policy.

 While many hunger relief agencies in North Texas operate on a restricted model that limits service to specific neighborhoods or sells food to middleman agencies, we have chosen a different path.
 Here is why our direct and unrestricted approach is a game changer for Tarrant County and beyond.